Thomas-Chan-2019/basilisk-fork/thesis_notes.md

 - [orbitalMotion.py](dist3/Basilisk/utilities/orbitalMotion.py): planetary constants, state r,v to element & vice versa, Atmospheric Drag functions (need c_D, area, mass inputs), J-Perturbations of Earth & diff. planets, Solar Radiation pressure {***Mind the units when use them, some uses km/s^2 !}, Orbital Element conversions (classicial <=> equinoctial <=> hill frame <=> RV)
 - [astroFunctions.py](dist3/Basilisk/utilities/astroFunctions.py):
 *To create thrusters/RWs:*
-- [simIncludeThruster.py](dist3/Basilisk/utilities/simIncludeThruster.py) & [simIncludeRW.py](dist3/Basilisk/utilities/simIncludeRW.py), see files for thrusters/RWs creation & interfacing.
+- [simIncludeThruster.py](dist3/Basilisk/utilities/simIncludeThruster.py) & [simIncludeRW.py](dist3/Basilisk/utilities/simIncludeRW.py), see examples in [scenarioAttitudeFeedbackRW.py line 441](examples/scenarioAttitudeFeedbackRW.py) & [scenarioFormationReconfig.py line 148](examples/scenarioFormationReconfig.py) for RWs/thrusters creation & interfacing.
 Also see [fswSetupThrusters.py](dist3/Basilisk/utilities/fswSetupThrusters.py) & [fswSetupRW.py](dist3/Basilisk/utilities/fswSetupRW.py) & the `messaging` module in `Basilisk.architecture` to understand the messaging and data accessing after the simulation ends -> how to get useful data (state vectors, orbits, thruster/RW performances) & visualization params out of the simulation {also check [`this messaging related module`](dist3/Basilisk/architecture/messaging/__init__.py) for exhaustive available Basilisk messages}.
+- [inertial3D.py](src/fswAlgorithms/attGuidance/inertial3D): Computes the reference attitude trajectory for a general 3D inertial pointing.
+A corrected body frame will align with the desired reference frame.
+- [attTrackingError.py](src/fswAlgorithms/attGuidance/attTrackingError/attTrackingError.c): determines S/C attitude error/difference from the reference attitude in MRP.
+- [mrpRotation.py](src/fswAlgorithms/attGuidance/mrpRotation/mrpRotation.c) or [web](https://hanspeterschaub.info/basilisk/Documentation/fswAlgorithms/attGuidance/mrpRotation/mrpRotation.html): held constant angular velocity vector constant, gives MRP input/output, may need to used with [initial3DSpin.py](https://hanspeterschaub.info/basilisk/Documentation/fswAlgorithms/attGuidance/inertial3DSpin/inertial3DSpin.html)?

+## Useful simulation examples:
+- [scenarioRendezVous.py](dev/template-examples/scenarioRendezVous.py): The script illustrates how the simulation can be run for fixed periods of time after which some flight software modules change their input subscript to switch between the three possible attitude pointing modes 1) Hill pointing, 2) spacecraft point at the debris object and 3) sun pointing of the solar panels.
+- [scenarioFormationBasic.py](dev/template-examples/scenarioFormationBasic.py): Demonstrates a basic method to simulate 3 satellites with 6-DOF motion and how to visualize the simulation data in :ref:`Vizard <vizard>`.
+One satellite is a 3-axis attitude controlled satellite, while the second satellite is a tumbling space debris object.
+The controlled satellite simulation components are taken from [scenarioAttitudeFeedbackRW.py](examples/scenarioAttitudeFeedbackRW.py).
+The purpose of this script is to show an explicit method to setup multiple satellites, and also show how to store the Basilisk simulation data to be able to visualize both satellite's motions within the :ref:`Vizard <vizard>` application.
+Note, this scenario also illustrates how to ensure that the differential equations of motion of the servicer and debris object are integrated at the same time.
+This is not required in this scenario as there are no direct satellite-to-satellite dynamic interactions.; ALSO see line 248 which sync the integration of both S/Cs + demo of changing integrator from default RK4.

+## Making Python Modules:
+See [this url](https://hanspeterschaub.info/basilisk/Learn/makingModules/pyModules.html), should be useful for creating a new controller!
+Also see how the [mrpFeedback.c](src/fswAlgorithms/attControl/mrpFeedback/mrpFeedback.c)  (`mrpSteering` module is not useful as it relates to servo control)